yogahood outreach training

 Yogahood Outreach Training

-Follow us on social media and join the mailing list to stay up to date!
+Follow us on social media to stay up to date!
+2020 dates still to be released.

 Are you a community-focused yoga teacher who wants to positively impact the lives of people who cannot access yoga classes in mainstream settings?